pauloacs/Computational-Rheology/README.md

 3- Assuming A=lambda*D with further mathematical simplifications

-4- Using eigen decompotion on D (deformation rate tensor) to obtain the eigen vectors as the principal directions

-5- Approx analytical solution to the evolution of principal deformations
+4- Using eigen decompotion on D (deformation rate tensor) to obtain the eigen vectors as the principal directions i - Numerically solving principal deformations dif. equation ii - Approx analytical solution to the evolution of principal deformations
     a)  ..
     b) incremental

 6 -